-The provision for dilapidations relates to dilapidation obligations under lease for office space in London.
-A new lease for the rental of St Martin's Le Grand was started in December 2012 and expired on 31 December 2022.
-The company has subsequently vacated the office space on expiration of this lease with no further rental obligations due.
-The final dilapidation figure agreed upon with the landlord to return the office space to its original form is £226,000.
+The provision for dilapidations related to dilapidation obligations under lease for office space at St Martin's Le Grand, London.
+The lease ended on 31 December 2022 and the company subsequently vacated the office space on expiration of this lease with no further rental obligations due.
+The final dilapidation figure agreed upon with the landlord to return the office space to its original form was £271,200.
+This was settled on 23 May 2023.